-Our pro forma, adjusted net tangible book value (deficit) as of September 30, 2009, would have been \$ or \$ per share of common stock.
+Our pro forma, adjusted net tangible book value (deficit) as of September 30, 2009, would have been \$24,039,300 or \$0.65 per share of common stock.
 Pro forma net tangible book value (deficit) per share as of a specified date is determined by dividing our tangible book value (deficit) (total tangible assets less total liabilities) by the number of outstanding shares of common stock at such date.
-After giving effect to our sale of the shares of common stock offered by this prospectus (based upon an assumed public offering price of \$ per share, after deducting the underwriting discount and our estimated offering expenses), our pro forma net tangible book value as of September 30, 2009, would have been \$ million, or \$ per share of common stock.
-This represents an immediate [increase/decrease] in pro forma net tangible book value to existing stockholders of \$ per share, and an immediate [accretion/dilution] to new investors of \$ per share, or % of the public offering price of the shares offered in this offering.
+After giving effect to our sale of the 5,000,000 shares of common stock offered by this prospectus (based upon an assumed public offering price of \$1.40 per share, after deducting the underwriting discount and our estimated offering expenses), our pro forma net tangible book value as of September 30, 2009, would have been \$31,015,300, or \$0.74 per share of common stock.
+This represents an immediate increase in pro forma net tangible book value to existing stockholders of \$0.09 per share, and an immediate dilution to new investors of \$0.90 per share, or 65% of the public offering price of the shares offered in this offering.
 The following table illustrates the per share dilution:

-Assumed public offering price per share \$ \$ Pro forma net tangible book value (deficit) per share as of September 30, 2009 \$ \$ Increase in pro forma net tangible book value (deficit) per share attributable to new investors in this offering \$ \$ Pro forma net tangible book value per share as of September 30, 2009 after this offering \$ \$ Pro forma net tangible book value dilution per share to new investors in this offering \$ \$
+Assumed public offering price per share \$ 1.64 Pro forma net tangible book value (deficit) per share as of September 30, 2009 \$ 0.65 Increase in pro forma net tangible book value (deficit) per share attributable to new investors in this offering \$ 0.09 Pro forma net tangible book value per share as of September 30, 2009 after this offering \$ 0.74 Pro forma net tangible book value dilution per share to new investors in this offering \$ 0.90